ykmnkmi/astra.dart/README.md

 ### Application factories

 The `--target` option also allows loading the application from a factory function, rather than a handler or an application instance directly.
-The factory will be called with no arguments and should return a `FutureOr<Handler>`.
+The factory will be called with no arguments and should return a `Handler`, `Application` or corresponding `Future`s.

 ```dart
 class Hello extends Application {